 Official languages are listed in Account Settings > Display > Language.

-90% of translation verified by someone deeply knowledgeable in Mattermost functionality and in the target language.
+At least 90% of string translation verified by someone deeply knowledgeable in Mattermost functionality and in the target language.
+Languages at risk for ongoing maintenance can require a higher translation threshold closer to 100%.

 Up to 10% of translation may be out-of-date due to changes to English-language text since the last translation and review cycle.